-Chattanooga school bus driver was in another crash 2 months ago
+Chattanooga school bus crash: Sixth child dies

 The bus did not have seat belts.

-Of the five children who died, three were fourth-graders, one was a first-grader and one was a kindergartner.
+Of the six children who died, three were fourth-graders, one was a first-grader and one was a kindergartner.
+Keyonte Wilson was 8 years old.

+Zakiyyah Mateen still can't process the death of her 6-year-old granddaughter, Zyaira Mateen.

+"That was my baby," she said Wednesday.
+"I ain't accept it yet."

+"Everybody loved her.
+She's a good little girl, so sweet and smart."

-One of the youngest victims was D'Myunn Brown, 6.
+Another victim was D'Myunn Brown, 6.
 His mother had met him at the bus stop each day and so she knew exactly where he sat.

 "He was my only child," Diamond Brown sobbed.